Water Quality Improvement Projects

 In 2012, two raingardens, fitted with Iron Enhanced Sand were constructed between an existing stormwater pond and Long Lake to create a three step stormwater treatment system.
 First coarse sediment is removed in the wet pond, then bioinfiltration reduces volume and finally the iron filings in the sand filter removes dissolved phosphorous before the runoff reaches Long Lake.
 This watershed major contributor of nutrients, such as phosphorus, to Long Lake which has been on the impaired waters list since 2002.
 The Long and Farquar Lakes TMDL calls for a reduction in phosphorus levels to meet water quality goals.

-Learn more about the Long Lake Iron Enhanced Sand Filter Project and thanks to our partners:
+Learn more about the Long Lake Iron Enhanced Sand Filter Project and thanks to our project partners:

 Keller Lake: Whitney Pond Construction